MadStu/connect-4-plus/README.md

 I've deployed it on herokuapp.com and used the following method.

-- The connect4 game can be deployed to herokuapp.com using a web interface terminal template.
+- The connect4 game can be deployed to herokuapp.com using the web interface terminal template in this repository.
 The steps to deploy are as follows:
+    - Sign up or log in to GitHub.com.
+    - Navigate to this repository page at https://github.com/MadStu/connect-4.
+    - Press the "Fork" button which will make a copy of this connect-4 repository in your own account.
     - Sign up or log in to herokuapp.com.
     - Click "New" then "Create new app".
     - Enter an app name, choose your region and then click "Create app".